The Belgian embassies and career consulates issue electronic identity cards to Belgians who are listed in their population registers:

 Belgians resident in Kenya can apply for an identity card at the Embassy of Belgium in Nairobi.
 To do so, it is necessary to keep your file updated at all times.

-Please complete the form referred to above, including two recent passport photos and pay the consular fee by bank transfer.
+Please complete the appropriate forms (see Forms) , including two recent passport photos and pay the consular fee by bank transfer.
 Kindly bring the proof of payment with you.
 Please click here to find the consular fees and the bank details.

 You must hand over your application personally at the Belgian Embassy, (check Opening Hours)